MicrosoftDocs/customer-insights-pr.gl-es/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Limitacións coñecidas

 - A exportación a Snapchat está limitada a segmentos.
-- A exportación de segmentos de ata 1 millón de perfís a Snapchat pode tardar ata 15 minutos en finalizar.
+- A exportación de ata 1 millón de perfís de clientes a Snapchat pode levar ata 15 minutos en completarse.

 ## <a name="set-up-connection-to-snapchat"></a>Configurar conexión a Snapchat